mrismanaziz/Reforestation/README.md

-## What did the calculator say to the student?
-You can count on me.
+## What is a vampire's favorite fruit?
+A blood orange.